Skip to main content

 Who is eligible to receive stipends?

-• Part-time students and interns are allowed to receive stipends prorated at one-half of the fixed amount for no more than 24 consecutive months.
+• Part-time students are allowed to receive stipends prorated at one-half of the fixed amount for no more than 24 consecutive months.

 • Students receiving a stipend or students in paraprofessional programs receiving tuition support in the BHWET Program must be a citizen of the United States, a non-citizen national of the United States, or a foreign national who possesses a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible to participate.